Rekihyt/Sifu/notes.md

 ---

+## Evaluation
-Matching
+### Matching
 - Only once, uniquely
 - Indices table, vars match the longest length (last entry), going down to 0
 - No backtracking
+- Submatching should allow directly matching another submatch literally, even if that submatch doesn't match itself.
+This is equivalent to using false with an implication in classical logic.
+The proof, and therefore program is valid.

 - Computation must flow upwards for streaming execution
 - Patterns of differing length are fine: the lowest index, followed by longest match is chosen greedily
+- Nesting _does not_ reset the current index (otherwise infinite loops are possible) and _does not_ allow the current index to be matched unless it is with a simplified expression (patterns like `F -> (F)` shouldn't recurse on `F`).
+An Ast is more reduced than another if it has a shorter height of apps/ ops.

+- Optional: an arbitrary match but finite limit argument that allows a certain number of what would be non-terminating matches

 ---

 FAQ
 - Parenthesis behavior and role as explicit, unelidable structure is a significant difference

 ---